Lfrancos/Mixed-messages/README.md

 # Project :  MIXED MESSAGES
-> This project will help you create random inspirational frases.
+    This project will help you create random messages.
 ## Table of Contents
 <!-- 1 -->
 * [General Info](#general-information)